 I can’t remember exactly if I spent my time with astrology that April waiting to return to class, I feel like I did, but what I do know for certain is that over the summer break, from June to September I immersed myself in all things astrology.
 I started using a well-known astrological website (Astrodienst) and I bought my very first astrology book—Parkers’ Astrology.

-I’m not a reader, never have been, and having to read a book from front to back feels like a small form of torture (especially if it’s fiction).
+I’m not a reader, never have been, and having to read a book from front to back feels like a small form of torture.
 I like books I can open up and go straight to a source of information to help resolve some new-found curiosity that’s nagging me. (thank goodness for the internet)

 Parkers’ Astrology ticked all my boxes for usability.
 It was well laid-out with diagrams, beautiful photographs and art, and the sections were well labelled and easy to locate.
 There was so much great information and so much new information to learn—it was the perfect book for someone like me.